John F. Kennedy was the 35th President of the United States.

 The Cold War

-Huge amounts of money were spent on nuclear arsenal on both sides.
-There are many cases when nuclear war could have erupted, like during the 1962 missile crisis with Cuba in the middle which JFK handled with statesmanship and coolness that was unseen before.
-Or when it concerned the issue over the divided city of Berlin.
+Huge amounts of money were spent on nuclear arsenals on both sides.
+There are many cases when nuclear war could have erupted, like during the 1962 missile crisis with Cuba in the middle, which JFK handled with statesmanship and coolness that was unseen before.
+Or when it concerned the issue of the divided city of Berlin.